prajjwal1/neural-style/README.md

 ### Optimization options:

--num_iterations: 200.
+- num_iterations: 200.
--optimizer: Adam, lbfgs may be used and may give better results but will consume more memory.
+- optimizer: Adam, lbfgs may be used and may give better results but will consume more memory.
--learning_rate: Learning rate to use with the ADAM optimizer.
+- learning_rate: Learning rate to use with the ADAM optimizer.
 Default is 2.0

 ### Implementation details